 Tradition: A lovely word that brings up childhood memories and feelings of security~ something steady and dependable in an ever-changing world.
 You can make them for people and they don’t have to be big.
 It’s the over and over again that gives a tradition a place of honor in your family lore.

-My blog posts during the coming days are going to accentuate traditions and the important place they hold in our lives.
 Today, I begin with the tradition of setting the table for the family gatherings that take place during this season.
 Not only is the tradition that of a gathering at a family or friends table, but many of the pieces you utilize can be those given to you by your grandmother, mother or other cherished family members.

 They can be carefully blended with your own pieces that you have collected over the years.
 You do not need to go out and purchase something special but I did score these blue and white china plates with a turkey on them years back at TJ Maxx in their clearance section!

 For this year’s tablescape, I was inspired by an article in Country Living Magazine where they used simple Kraft paper as the placemats.
 I took liberty with this idea and created the tablsescape below with Kraft paper and a white paint pen…

 I then placed a handful of the dried grasses at the center of the table and took out a corresponding napkin that worked with the color scheme that I have had for years.